Fonsecanichs/HBM-Literature/docs/04-Spine.md

 The mean length and width of the MIL were 9.03±4.29 mm and 4.94±1.56 mm, respectively.
 The mean force necessary until failure for the MIL was 12.3N.

-- @Sato2019: Relationship Between Cervical, Thoracic and Lumbar Spinal Alignments in Automotive Seated Posture
+- Sato, 2019[@Sato2019]: Relationship Between Cervical, Thoracic and Lumbar Spinal Alignments in Automotive Seated Posture

 ## Intervertebral region